chrisf1337/personal-site/content/posts/programming-glossary.md

   Internet, our web browser (Chrome, Firefox, Safari, etc.) is a client that requests data from a server (e.g. Google servers, Facebook servers), which then respond to our browser with data (HTML, CSS, JavaScript).
-Our web browser then *renders* this content into something that it can draw on the computer screen as a graphical representation of the data provided by the server.
+Our web browser then *renders* this content into something that it can draw on the computer screen as a graphical representation of the data provided by the server---the actual webpage.

 - <a name="source-code"></a> source code: Also *source* for short.
 The file containing the actual text of code (hence the name *source*) that we write.
 For example, if we are writing Python, we